 After the successful landing of NASA's Curiosity rover on Mars this month, space exploration is once again at the forefront of everyone's minds.
 While the rover goes about its mission on the red planet, there are plenty of other exciting projects happening closer to home.

 Piracy is a major issue for Android, and even more so for Android developers, which is why Jelly Bean introduced App Encryption.
 But this may be a case of the cure being worse than the disease: hundreds of developers of paid apps have chimed in on a Google Code thread, claiming that the encryption (or more accurately, the location of installed and encrypted apps from the Google Play Store) makes their apps entirely unusable, as account information and other stored data is removed after a device reboot.
+As a result, Google has apparently disabled the security feature for the Play Store on Jelly Bean devices.
 Read More